We'll be discussing three properties of elements that are important for building a layout using CSS.

 Change element sizes, change flex direction from row to column, etc...

-Can add as many as needed at the end of your CSS file
+Can add as many as needed in your CSS file

 Can check width, height, resolution, and orientation of device.